Claressa Shields: Shields vs. Adler

+Shields vs. Nelson

 On January 12, 2018, Shields retained her WBC and IBF female super middleweight titles, and won the WBAN super-middleweight title by defeating 17-0 Tori Nelson.
 It was Shields' first time going all 10 rounds in her professional career.

+Middleweight champion

+Shields vs. Gabriel

 On June 22, 2018, in just her sixth professional fight, Shields defeated Hanna Gabriel by unanimous decision, winning the vacant WBA and inaugural IBF middleweight belts, breaking the record for becoming a two-weight world champion in the fewest professional fights, a record previously held by Vasyl Lomachenko.
 During Round 1, she experienced the first knock down of her professional career.
 She dropped down from 168 pounds to 160 for the fight.
 This was her first fight with trainer John David Jackson, having worked with Jason Crutchfield for the previous 5.

+Shields vs. Hermans

 On December 8, 2018, Shields' fight aired on HBO, her first appearance on the network, a fight which was a part of the last boxing card to occur on HBO.
-She faced Femke Herman's outboxing her all 10 rounds for a unanimous decision.
+She faced Femke Hermans outboxing her all 10 rounds for a unanimous decision victory.

+Shields vs. Hammer

 On April 13, 2019, Shields became the undisputed women's middleweight world champion, unifying the WBA, WBC, IBF and WBO middleweight titles, along with The Ring magazine's inaugural middleweight belt, after defeating Christina Hammer by unanimous decision.
 The victory was a near shutout with two judges scoring the bout 98–91 while a third judge scored it 98–92.